-In its conclusions of 31 May 2012 the Appeal Board recommended inter alia that the Director General review the question as to whether it was more appropriate, having regard in particular to the interests of WIPO and those of staff members potentially interested in occupying the contested position, to transfer Ms M. to that position or to arrange for recruitment by way of a competition.
-In the event that the Director General confirmed Ms M.'s appointment the Appeal Board recommended that the complainants be informed of the reasons why a transfer without recourse to a competition was the appropriate measure.
+In its conclusions of 31 May 2012 the Appeal Board recommended inter alia that the Director General review the question as to whether it was more appropriate, having regard in particular to the interests of WIPO and of staff members potentially interested in occupying the position of Head of the Executive Education Program, to transfer Ms R. to that position or to arrange for recruitment by way of a competition.
+In the event that the Director General confirmed Ms R.'s appointment the Appeal Board recommended that the complainants be informed of the reasons why a transfer without recourse to a competition was considered to be the appropriate measure.
 It further recommended that the complainants be awarded costs in an amount corresponding to eight hours of legal fees for services provided by a lawyer.

 By a letter dated 4 July 2012 the complainants were notified that the Director General had decided partially to follow the recommendations of the Appeal Board.
-He confirmed Ms M.'s transfer.
-In his view, the transfer decision was appropriate given that it had been taken pursuant to Ms M.'s own request for a transfer (in October 2009) in accordance with Staff Regulation 4.3(d).
-He noted that the Appeal Board concurred with WIPO's position that the possibility of transferring staff members in accordance with Staff Regulations 4.3(c) and (d) was a legitimate and necessary managerial tool and he explained that Ms M.'s request had coincided with organizational needs within WIPO.
-The Director General rejected the Board's recommendation with respect to legal costs.
+In light of Ms R.'s long service within WIPO (she held a permanent appointment) the Director General wished to find her a position which best maximized her legal qualifications and experience.
+In addition, the decision to transfer her was taken in the context of a "remodelling and reorientation" which was motivated by the intention to reinforce the services that the WIPO Academy provided in support of development goals for developing countries.
+The Director General noted the Appeal Board's finding that the possibility of transferring staff members in accordance with Staff Regulations 4.3(c) and (d) was a legitimate and necessary managerial tool for meeting organizational needs.
+Lastly, the Director General rejected the Board's recommendation with respect to legal costs.
 That is the impugned decision.

 As a preliminary matter, the complainants, who filed a single legal brief, request oral proceedings.
-They ask the Tribunal to annul Ms M.'s appointment as Deputy Director, Communications Division and to order that she be protected from all injury in accordance with the Tribunal's case law.
-They request that a new vacancy announcement be issued with respect to the aforementioned post and that a competitive recruitment be held in a regular, transparent and unbiased manner.
+They ask the Tribunal to quash Ms R.'s appointment to the position of Head of the Executive Education Program and to order that she be protected from all injury in accordance with the Tribunal's case law.
+They request that a new vacancy announcement be issued with respect to the aforementioned post and that a competitive recruitment process be held in a regular, transparent and unbiased manner.
 They seek reimbursement of the actual legal costs incurred in bringing their complaints as well as moral damages.
-They further seek the payment of interest on all amounts awarded, at the "market rate", from the date of Ms M.'s appointment through to the date any and all redress awarded by the Tribunal is fully satisfied, and any other relief the Tribunal determines to be fair, just and necessary.
+They further seek the payment of interest on all amounts awarded, at the "market rate", from the date of Ms R.'s "original irregular appointment" through to the date any and all redress awarded by the Tribunal is fully satisfied, and any other relief the Tribunal determines to be fair, just and necessary.
 In their rejoinder they introduce a claim for exemplary damages.